Call for Papers

 Congress Attendance Grants

-The Singapore National Committee and IFLA have worked hard to secure funds for Conference Participation Grants.
-Up-to-date information will be available on our Conference Participation Grants webpage.
+The Finnish National Committee and IFLA have worked hard to secure funds for Conference Participation Grants.
+Up-to-date information is available on our Conference Participation Grants webpage.